-St Mary of the Angels Catholic Primary School
+St Mary of the Angels Catholic Primary School Admissions arrangements

-Admission Arrangements for the academic year 2022/2023
+Admission Arrangements for the academic year 2023/2024

-The admissions process for St Mary of the Angels Catholic Primary School is part of the Walsall Local Authority co-ordinated admissions scheme.
-To apply for a place at St Mary of the Angels Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St Mary of the Angels Catholic Primary School on the application form.
-Applications need to be made by 15th January 2022.
+The admissions process for St Mary of the Angels is part of the Walsall Local Authority co-ordinated admissions scheme.
+To apply for a place at St Mary of the Angels in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St Mary of the Angels on the application form.
+Applications need to be made by 15th January 2023.
 A Supplementary Information Form (SIF) must also be completed and returned directly to the school by the same date (see Note 2).